cloudvolumes/avmlog/README.md

 ### -percent
 calculates metrics for the given percent out of total requests.
 This works only with report flag.
+The dafault is 10.
 `avmlog -report -percent=10 "/users/slawson/Documents/scale.log"`

 ## TODO